ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 Along with the UI, you can also do predictions using the API scoring endpoint by exposing the deployed model as an API to be accessed from your applications.

-1. Under **Implementation** tab of the deployment, you can see the *Scoring End-point*, code snippets in various programming languages, and API Specification.
+1. Under **API reference** tab of the deployment, you can see the *Endpoint*, code snippets in various programming languages, and API Specification.
-2. **Copy** the *Scoring End-point* in a notepad for future reference.
+2. **Copy** the *Endpoint* in a notepad for future reference.
 3. In a browser, launch the [{{site.data.keyword.Bluemix_notm}} Shell](https://{DomainName}/shell) and export the scoring End-point to be used in subsequent requests. **_Make sure you don't close this window/tab_**..
    ```sh
    export SCORING_ENDPOINT='<SCORING_ENDPOINT_FROM_ABOVE_STEP>'